 Start Before You Are Ready

-In her usual awesome way, she called bullshit on that.
+She called bullshit on that.

 And she’s right, I realize.
 If everyone who had something to express waited until they were out of the muse experience to express it in whatever form, art would suck or not exist at all.
 We’re never really out of any experience; the path just changes shape as we grow, or don’t.